ikarus-project/ikarus/docs/website/01_theory/theoryGeometry.md

-# Geometry type and description
+# Geometry

-## Geometry type
-## Geometry description
-As described in the [interface of the grid entity on the grid theory page](theoryGrid.md#interface-of-grid-entity), a grid entity has to be able to provide a geometry description, i.e. it has to return an object which satisfies the geometry interface described below.

-### Geometry interface
-ToDo: description of the geometry interface

-### Geometry implementation
-ToDo: description of the available implementations
+For the notion of geometry of the grid entities we rely on the definitions of dune.
+For details, see [@sander2020dune] Chapter 5.3.

+\bibliography